aws-samples/aws-config-cost-optimization-conformance-pack/README.md

 ## Pre-requisites

-In order to use this solution, the following components must be already deployed within an AWS account.
+To use this solution, the following components must be already deployed within an AWS account.

 - AWS Organizations.
 - AWS Config deployed in same region in all member accounts of the AWS Organization.